deepanshs/csdmpy/docs/source/independentVariable/linear.rst

 Attributes
 ^^^^^^^^^^

-We go through the attributes of the :ref:`cv_api` class and demonstrate its effects on the coordinates along the dimension.
+We go through different attributes of the :ref:`iv_api` instance and show how it affects the coordinates along the independent variable dimension.

 The attributes that modify the coordinates
 """"""""""""""""""""""""""""""""""""""""""

-**The** :py:attr:`~csdfpy.ControlledVariable.number_of_points`:
+**The** :py:attr:`~csdfpy.IndependentVariable.number_of_points`:
-The number of points along the grid dimension is accessed through the :py:attr:`~csdfpy.ControlledVariable.number_of_points` attribute.
+The number of points along the dimension is accessed through the :py:attr:`~csdfpy.IndependentVariable.number_of_points` attribute.

 .. doctest::